"Always Watching."

 Ground Breaking Ceremony

-Mineral Mountain Madness Co. began construction on a new refinery at Alphaville earlier this month.
-Nearby colonists are excited at the new opportunities it brings to the Sanska region.
+Mineral Mountain Madness Co. began construction on a new farming colony at Outer D earlier this month.
+Nearby colonists are excited at the new opportunities it brings to the Trebmal region.